What to Expect

 - Show up for your session and have some fun

-- About two weeks later we'll meet up for your in-home viewing so I can guide you through the ordering process
+- About two weeks later we'll meet up for your in-home reveal & I’ll walk you through customizing the perfect products for you and your home

 Folio Boxes are even available immediately, while most print orders will arrive in a couple weeks, some special order items may take longer.